Prince-chilly1-byte/Prince-chilly1-byte/README.md

 - 👀 I’m interested in quant finance and data science topics
 - 🌱 I’m currently learning how to construct investment portfolios using python
 - 💞️ I’m looking to collaborate on learning new trends in the field of data science and quant finance
-- 📫 How to reach me LinkedIn and Facebook ( Prince Khutso Chiloane, UP student from Bushbuckridge)
+- 📫 How to reach me...
+LinkedIn and Facebook ( Prince Khutso Chiloane, University of Pretoria student from Bushbuckridge)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I sleep 10 hours a day